 Human rights are the basic rights that belong to every person no matter where they live, their nationality, colour, religion or other personal characteristics.
 Being part of a global industry employing more than 65 million people across the world, we have a responsibility to respect human rights and ensure that people are treated with dignity.

-Our human rights roadmap has been developed following a human rights impact and gap analysis across our global business to more fully understand our potential human rights impacts.
-This analysis—conducted with the help of specialised third-party human rights consultants—considered current and upcoming regulatory requirements and international best practices as well as growing human rights principles and standards.
-Our salient areas issues were also identified (see box below) based on a benchmark of industry peers and companies in similar industries, in addition to an analysis of stakeholder expectations.
-These issues are subject to change over time, therefore we are committed to reviewing them on a regular basis.
+Our salient human rights issues were identified (see box below) based on a benchmark of industry peers and companies in similar industries, in addition to an analysis of stakeholder expectations.
+They were verified through dialogue with both internal and external stakeholders.
+Taking into account that salient issues may change over time, we are committed to reviewing them on a regular basis.

-Each salient issue has an owner and an action plan which, along with our human rights roadmap, are monitored through the human rights multifunctional team, steering committee and the Ethics, Compliance and Sustainability Committee at Board level.
+Risks related to the salient issues have an owner and an action plan which, along with our human rights roadmap, are reviewed regularly by the human rights multifunctional team, and any salient issues requiring particular focus are escalated to the steering committee, as well as the Airbus Executive Committee and the Ethics, Compliance and Sustainability Committee at Board level as required.

 Our approach to modern slavery